 - The negative implication that some people glean from the word promotion may cause them to veer from this topic; however, it just means another form of communication.
 Social media can help you promote a positive image or brand awareness.

 - Full-page advertisements in phone books were effective not even a decade ago, yet they are phasing out now.
-Learning the intricacies of highly effective marketing strategies can increase your brand awareness, such as Google My Business and search engine optimization.
+Learning the intricacies of highly effective healthcare marketing strategies can increase your brand awareness, such as Google My Business and search engine optimization.

 - You provide your services at a specific location.
 A patient makes their decision to choose your office, hospital, or clinic closest to their home or work.